paulteeter/paulteeter.github.io/_posts/2020-08-25-Drought-Season.md

 The original dataset already had a target created, called *RainTomorrow*, which was based on the feature *RISK_MM*.
 The original dataset had a threshold of 1.0mm of rain determing whether it was classified as rain or not.
 But this created imbalanced classes (77/23%).

 <h4>Target</h4>
 Each day's observation has a "Rainfall" amount in millimeters.
 By setting my threshold to .2 mm, I found I could balance my classes a little more evenly, while still accounting for days when it was misty or drizzled a tiny amount to not be classified as "rain".
-This left me with a baseline classification score of **64.1% No, 35.9% Yes**
+This new feature target '*ExpectRain*' had a baseline classification score of **64.1% No**,  **35.9% Yes**.

 <h4>Time-Series Challenges</h4>